iCog-Labs-Dev/HiBaCaML/docs/Implementation_details.md

 After each task, `run_experiment` calls `evaluate_all_saved_supports`, producing an accuracy matrix over all completed tasks under their frozen saved supports.
+Evaluation uses the `target_free_inference_external_supervision_v1` protocol: the graph is clamped only to the image, support mask, task query, and certificate inputs.
+The class target and the two class-derived hierarchy targets are kept outside inference and are used only afterward to compute external cross-entropies.
+This separation is essential for the predictive-coding runner, where clamping test targets during settling would leak the answer into the hidden-state trajectory.
+Per-task exports include evaluated/correct example counts and a task-local confusion matrix so aggregate accuracy can be audited.

 The script then derives:

 - mean seen accuracy;